jerodras/neonate_hypothalamus_seg/README.md

 Download: Download the directory hosted here that uses the project name neonate_hypothalamus_seg (you will change this to suit your project).

 Downloading and moving the atlas files into the directory structure: The primary function of this code base is to simply register the participant to the age-appropriate UNC Atlas template.
 Once this is complete, pre-registered warps from the template space to the adult template are concatenated and the freesurfer defined subunits labels in adult space are registered back into the infant space using ANTs.
-In order to do this, the reference images must be in a place where the code expects them.
-IMPORTANT: Because these are external (UNC 4d atlas) they must be first downloaded (per above) and copied or moved into the appropriate directory structure ~/*base_directory*/*project_name*/code/templates.
+In order to do this, the reference images must be in a place where the code expects them (see below for directory structure).
+IMPORTANT #1: Because these are external (UNC 4d atlas) they must be first downloaded (per above) and copied or moved into the appropriate directory structure ~/*base_directory*/*project_name*/code/templates.
 In the end, for example, the following should be in your directory tree: ~/*base_directory*/*project_name*/code/templates/BCP-01M-T1.nii.gz.
+IMPORTANT #2: Because github does not host file sizes larger than 100MB, the template files are all shared via a public Box folder that can be downloaded via the above link (Warp files).
+In the end, for example, the following should be in your directory tree: ~/*base_directory*/*project_name*/code/templates/MNI_in_BCP-01M-T11Warp.nii.gz

 Downloading a sample dataset: This pipeline has been internally tested on multiple acquisition styles and datasets that are available to researchers for secondary analysis, including: [developing Human Connectome Project](http://www.developingconnectome.org/data-release/data-release-user-guide/), and the [UMN/UNC Baby Connectome Project](https://nda.nih.gov/edit_collection.html?id=2848).
 However, the original publication of this method was developed using data publicly available from a study of [Intergenerational Effects of Maternal Childhood Trauma on the Fetal Brain](https://nda.nih.gov/edit_collection.html?id=2308) and is used here as an example.
 Note that this data should be arranged in a [BIDS](https://bids-specification.readthedocs.io/en/stable/) data structure (see below).